freesewing/markdown/newsletter/2021q2/en.md

 ---

-# Behind the seams: Wouter Van Wageningen
+# Behind the seams: Wouter van Wageningen

 > With two pattern releases to his name in the last 3 months,
 > who better to shine a spotlight on than long time contributor Wouter.